 Edpuzzle has several features that empower teachers to hold their students accountable and make sure that they watch their assignments and understand the content.

-Allow / Prevent Skipping
+Allow or Prevent Skipping

 Edpuzzle’s "Prevent Skipping" feature is a great tool to make sure your students watch the whole video you've assigned them.